 ● Wants guidance/confidence with reading manga.

-Those who have finished Jalup Expert will have the greatest advantage in this series (since it assumes knowledge of those 5,000 cards).
+Those who have finished Jalup Hero will have the greatest advantage in this series (since it assumes knowledge of those 5,000 cards).
 However, it should work fine for anyone who is currently somewhere in the Jalup deck series (ex.
 Advanced).
 It may even work for those who have never done the Jalup decks, but are at an advanced level.

 Stage 1 covers most (depends on the manga) of the first chapters of 5 different manga.